nicklansley/allav/README.md

 Both applications are compiled from source code so a first run of the Dockerfile will take a few minutes while all this happens.
-I chose the latest Debian linux image as it is fully stable and compatible with the source libraries and compilers used.,
+I chose the latest Debian linux image as it is fully stable and compatible with the source libraries and compilers used.

 To pull and build the image:
 <pre>docker pull nicklansley/allav</pre>